WSUCptSCapstone-F23-S24/gcisl-fullstackapp/README.md

 ## Installation
 ### Prerequisites
 IDE -  You will need a program to view and edit code.
-We recomend Visual Sudio.
+We recomend Visual Studio Code.
 - Download from their [website](https://code.visualstudio.com/download)
-- Unzip the files and run the instalation
+- Unzip the files and run the installation

 Flutter - This is required to run .dart files to see UI changes
 - You can download flutter from their [website](https://docs.flutter.dev/get-started/install)